agb32/cosmadoc/docs/source/composable.md

 ## CerIO system

-A CerIO system installed in 2024 has 8 nodes which share 8 GPUs, allowing servers with up to 8 GPUs to be configured.
+A [CerIO](cerio.md) system installed in 2024 has 8 nodes which share 8 GPUs, allowing servers with up to 8 GPUs to be configured.
+Follow the [instructions](cerio.md) to use this system.